-Rentals payable under operating leases are charged against income on a straight-line basis over the period of the lease.
+Rentals under operating leases are charged on a straight-line basis over the lease term.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2020
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2021

 1.8 Financial instruments

 The Trust only holds basic financial instruments as defined in FRS 102.
 The financial assets and financial liabilities of the Trust and their measurement basis are as follows.